Matthew MargaronChaplain of Athletics

 Outside the College

 Matt’s first passion is spending time with his family.
-He has been married to his wife, Eli, for 15 years and has two middle-school daughters, Emma (13) and Leah (11).
+He has been married to his wife, Eli, for 15 years and has two middle-school daughters, Emma (14) and Leah (12).
 Matt loves the outdoors, exploring the national parks, traveling around the world and reading a good book.
 He is a huge fan of Hope Athletics.
-When he is not at a Hope game, you may see him cheering on the Chicago Bulls, Chicago Bears or Chicago Red Stars.
+When he is not at a Hope game, you may see him cheering on the Chicago Bulls, Bears or Red Stars.